tenzan/jikan-pro/deployment-guide.md

-# Deploying Your Calendly Clone
+# Deploying Your Jikan Pro

-This guide provides instructions for deploying your Calendly clone to Vercel and setting up your GitHub repository.
+This guide provides instructions for deploying your Jikan Pro to Vercel and setting up your GitHub repository.

 ## GitHub Repository Setup

 1. **Create a new repository on GitHub**:
    - Go to github.com and log in to your account
    - Click on the "+" icon in the top right corner and select "New repository"
-   - Name your repository (e.g., "calendly-clone")
+   - Name your repository (e.g., "jikan-pro")
    - Choose whether to make it public or private
    - Don't initialize with a README, .gitignore, or license
    - Click "Create repository"